rricce01/EDACourseProject1/README.md

 ----------
 This course project consists of using using R Base Graphics to create replicas of example plots of various subsets of a dataset containing measurements of a household's electric power consumption over time.
 This is accomplished via use of an R script to input, process and plot the data, and by posting documentation including the output files, R scripts to produce them and other relevant information, for peer review on GitHub.

-Full details and assignment instruction are available from the [project GitHub repo.](https://github.com/rdpeng/ExData_Plotting1)
+Full details and assignment instructions are available from the [project GitHub repo.](https://github.com/rdpeng/ExData_Plotting1)

 Outcome summary